Corpus Christi Optometrist Performs Optical Coherence Tomography

 Optical coherence tomography is helpful in the detection and diagnosis of many, but not all, eye conditions.
 Since OCT uses light waves, it is not helpful for the diagnosis of conditions that interfere with the passage of light through the eye, such as cataracts or significant bleeding inside the center of your eye.

 During your appointment with our optometrist, you will sit in front of the OCT machine and rest your chin on a support to help you hold your head still.
 The equipment will record the images without touching your eye.
 The scan takes 5 to 10 minutes to complete.

 OCT is comfortable and promotes positive patient-doctor interaction.
 Instead of the optometrist sitting at the back of the machine, the OCT machine has our Corpus Christi optometrist sitting at a 90-degree angle that improves the flow of communication between you and our eye doctor.

 It may be sometimes necessary to dilate, or widen, the pupils of your eyes.
 If so, your eyes may be sensitive to light for several hours after the exam.

 If the scan shows something of concern, we can perform multiple scans.
 Each additional scan takes only a moment.

-Learn more about optical coherent tomography or schedule an appointment to have one with our optometrist at Family Vision Associates by calling 361-854-1833.
+Learn more about optical coherence tomography or schedule an appointment to have one with our optometrist at Family Vision Associates by calling 361-854-1833.